Home :: About Us :: Guidelines

 Using a MySQL Full-Text Search

 A full-text search allows a search of multiple text columns.
 If you are setting up a search of a series of articles or a site with lots of product-related content, a MySQL FULLTEXT search can make it very easy to find articles or products related to the keywords used by a searcher.
-This search method does exactly what its name implies–it allows a full search of large text fields.
-A FULLTEXT search is easy to set up if you just follow these simple instructions. (more…)
+This search method does exactly what its name implies--it allows a full search of large text … [Read more...]

 Using MySQL Data Types